-Christiana Care and other clinical affiliates provide supervised, structured, diagnostic laboratory experience in winter and spring terms of the senior year.
-Typically, most of the class has the advantage of having undergraduate clinical experience in the laboratories of Christiana Care and at least two other clinical affiliates, but this will vary based on site availability and other factors.
-Supervised clinical education practicum assignments are made during the fall semester of senior year for rotations that begin in January and continue through the end of May.
-Student schedules will depend in part on timely completion and submission of all required documents.
+ChristianaCare and other clinical affiliates provide supervised, structured, diagnostic laboratory experience in winter and spring terms of the senior year.
+Typically, most of the class has the advantage of having undergraduate clinical experience in the laboratories of ChristianaCare and at least two other clinical affiliates, but this will vary based on site availability and other factors.
+Supervised clinical education practicum assignments are scheduled during the fall semester of senior year for rotations that begin in February and continue through the end of May.
+Student schedules will depend in part on timely completion and submission of all required documentation.
+When significant extenuating circumstances occur, practicums may be scheduled in winter and/or summer sessions on a case by case basis, but this is not available for general request by students.